We may earn commission from affiliate links →

-Anyone who has ever been to Croatia can tell you that this couldn’t be further from the truth.
+Anyone who has ever been to Croatia recently can tell you this couldn’t be further from the truth.
 There’s a reason this country has become one of the most popular tourist destinations in Europe.
-In my opinion as a solo female traveler, Croatia might be the safest, and arguably most picturesque, of the Balkan countries to travel through.
+In my opinion, as a solo female traveler, Croatia might be the safest and arguably most picturesque of the Balkan countries to travel through.

-Croatia is also where I began to truly come into my own as a traveler.
+Croatia is also where I began to come into my own as a true solo traveler.

-The first two months of my solo trip were spent volunteering in exchange for room & board, which was a nice way to ease into my first long-term solo trip.
-I spent several weeks in each destination with hosts that graciously took me under their wings & showed me the sights.
+The first two months of my solo trip were spent volunteering in exchange for room & board, which was an excellent way to ease into my first long-term solo trip.
+I spent several weeks at each destination with hosts that graciously took me under their wings & showed me the sights.

 Then I reached the end of my Workaway projects and the beginning of the unscheduled section of my trip.
 I was excited, I was terrified, and I was heading toward Croatia.

 Your confidence as a solo traveler is something that develops the longer you’re on the road.
-In Belgrade, I got over my fear of taking public transportation without knowing where my stop would be.
+In Belgrade, I overcame my fear of public transportation without knowing where my stop would be.
 In Mostar, I got over my fear of bargaining in street markets.
-In Sarajevo, I got over my fear of approaching strangers and asking if I could join up with them for a while.
+In Sarajevo, I overcame my fear of approaching strangers and asking if I could join them for a while.

-It wasn’t until I arrived in Split that I really felt like I had found my stride.
+It wasn’t until I arrived in Split that I felt I had found my stride.

 At least, what I thought was Split.
-Turns out that following a large group of giggling girls on holiday was not the best strategy for determining which bus stop to get off at.
+It turns out that following a large group of giggling girls on holiday was not the best strategy for determining which bus stop to get off at.

-Which is how I accidentally ended up wandering around the lovely seaside town of Makarska looking for a road that didn’t exist.
-When I realized my error, I also realized something else…I didn’t even care.
+This is how I accidentally wandered around the lovely seaside town of Makarska, looking for a road that didn’t exist.
+When I realized my error, I also learned something else…I didn’t even care.

 Maybe it was the friendly people who spoke enough English to try to help me out.
-Maybe it was clean, rocky beach stretching out in front of me.
+Perhaps it was a clean, rocky beach stretching out before me.
 (I could sleep on the beach if I had to, right?)
 All I knew was that I finally had confidence in myself as a solo traveler.
-It didn’t matter where I was, I could figure it out.
+It didn’t matter where I was; I could figure it out.

-When I finally got to Split (yes, the real Split this time) it felt like I had stepped back into medieval times.
-I had no idea how to find the hostel that I’d booked, but I couldn’t be bothered with such trivial facts.
+When I finally got to Split (yes, the real Split), it felt like I had stepped back into medieval times.
+I had no idea how to find the hostel I’d booked, but I couldn’t be bothered with such trivial facts.

 It was a dream come true for a fantasy-loving, World of Warcraft-playing, medieval-obsessed nerd girl.